 Jurassic World 2 wasn't in cinemas that long ago, but we're already looking ahead to the film's home entertainment release, when we'll be able to re-watch to our hearts' content on DVD, Blu-ray, or digital.
-The film is available now in the US on digital formats and Blu-ray and DVD, while the UK gets the digital version a bit later on 19 October, and the disc release on 5 November.
+The film is available now in the US on digital formats and Blu-ray and DVD, and after a bit of a delay it's arrived in the UK too, with the digital version here and the disc version here.

 Here are the special features we're expecting to see, with the caveat that they will vary by format and region:

 - The Kingdom Evolves – Filmmakers discuss how the second chapter in the Jurassic World trilogy pushes the franchise in a new direction.